-- Keep the area around the battery well ventilated.
-While the engine is running or the battery is charging, hydrogen gas is produced which can be easily ignited. - Keep sparks, open flame and any other form of ignition away. - Never check the remaining battery charge by shorting out the terminals.
+- Keep the area around the battery well-ventilated.
+While the engine is running or the battery is charging, hydrogen gas is produced which can be easily ignited. - Keep sparks, open flame and any other form of ignition away while the engine is running or battery is charging. - Never short out the battery terminals, including when checking the remaining battery charge.
 This will result in a spark and may cause an explosion or fire.
 Use a hydrometer to check the remaining battery charge. - If the electrolyte is frozen, slowly warm the battery before you recharge it. - Failure to comply will result in death or serious injury.